netg5/airport-management/README.md

 docker inspect CONTAINER_NAME
 ```

-NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository
+NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository.

 ## FIXME
 * Show reservation list for a particular customer